vin100808/RL-on-FrozenLake-OpenAIGym/README.md

 ### Background

 The purpose of this report is to examine various Reinforcement Learning (RL) algorithms on different simulated environments provided by OpenAI gym (OpenAI).
-The goal is to study the performance of the algorithms depending on the types of environment.
+The goal is to study the performance of the algorithms on various domains.

 ### Reinforcement Learning (RL)